lanl/adscodex/README.md

 ## Installation

 To get ADS Codex clone this repository and build the packages and commands that you are interested in.
+The description in docs/howtos/HOWTO-setup-go-and adscodex.txt has more detailed information on how to build it.

 ## Documentation

 The specification of the codec is located in the slides located in the doc directory.
 More documentation on the implementation is located in the source code.

+The HOWTO documents in docs/howtos have more information on how to encode and decode data with ADS Codex.

 ## Packages